Alfresco/alfresco-front-end-generators/README.md

 ```sh
 nx generate @alfresco/adf-generators:template-app
 ```
-Answer couple of questions, choose the right template (ACS only, APS only or ACS and APS combined), authentication type and provider and the new app will be generated in folder with the same name as selected application name.
+Answer couple of questions, choose the right template, authentication type and provider and the new app will be generated in folder with the same name as selected application name.

-Next before running the application go to the generated folder, open `proxy.conf.js` file and verify if generated proxies are matching your ACS and/or APS instances.
+Next before running the application go to the generated folder, open `proxy.conf.js` file and provide the proper values for `ecmHost` and/or `bpmHost` variables to match your datasource (ACS/APS/Automate) instances.

+In case of selecting `Automate` as template you also need to provide the right values for several variables in `app.config.json` for example:
+* `APP_CONFIG_OAUTH2_HOST`
+* `APP_CONFIG_OAUTH2_CLIENTID`
+* `APP_CONFIG_OAUTH2_SCOPE`
+* `APP_CONFIG_APPS_DEPLOYED`

  Once this is done you will need to run the following scripts:
 ```sh
 npm install
 npm start